-Figure 4-3: A client and a server network architecture with a single flow.
+Figure 4-3: Network set up for studying a single flow

 Step 1: Drop two wired nodes and two routers onto the simulation environment.
 The wired nodes and the routers are connected with wired links as shown in (See Figure 4-3).